 TAC offers several unique resources on connected and automated vehicles (CAVs) in Canada.
-Some were created with help from members of our Connected and Automated Vehicles Task Force.
+Some were created with help from members of our Connected and Automated Vehicles Integrated Committee.
 Please email us with any comments or suggestions.

 This 2019 report by IBI Group describes the Canadian CAV ecosystem, identifies TAC’s role in it, and suggests key technical issues to be addressed by TAC’s councils and committees.